African-Robotics-Unit/WildPose_v1.1/README.md

 $ source ~/.bashrc
 ```

-Clone latest release of this repository into your ROS2 workspace.
+Clone latest release of this repository into your ROS2 workspace and build it.
 ```bash
 $ cd ~/ros2_ws
 $ git clone https://github.com/eclipse-ecal/rmw_ecal.git